umar-saleem-7/umar-saleem-7/README.md

 <h1 align="center">Hi 👋, I'm Umar</h1>
 <h3 align="center">A passionate Data Scientist</h3>

 I'm currently a student in the Faculty of Computer and Information Technology at the University of Punjab, specializing in Data Science.
-I am passionate about coding and constantly learning new skills to enhance my expertise in software development and data analytics.
+I am passionate about coding and constantly learning new skills to enhance my expertise in Machine Learning and data analytics.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=umar-saleem-7&label=Profile%20views&color=0e75b6&style=flat" alt="umar-saleem-7" /> </p>